holaphil/amazing-maple-e08ae/src/pages/index.md

     type: section_hero
     title: Hola!
     content: >
       **Welcome to holaphil.com**.
-Inside you will find resources and information related to my 20+ years of experience building products and managing teams inside organizations including startups (pre-seed, funded) and larger corporate environments.
+I built this site to begin sharing resources, ideas, and advice gathered from my 20+ years of experience building products and managing teams inside organizations including startups (pre-seed, funded) and larger corporate environments.
 Take a tour by simply scrolling further down or selecting any of the nav items above.

       PS — *this website is built using an architecture called **Jamstack**.